 Then we rounded the corner to the front of the lake.
 The tents you see are actually part of the transition area for the race.

 After that we eventually would wander on back.
 The whole thing is pretty short, but also fairly funny.
-I bailed off the end at the beach as I had to get in my workouts in for the day, so my run was a bit short.
-Though, if you combine my efforts last year, with my efforts things year – I think I’ve almost got the whole course covered.
-No pun intended.
+I bailed off the end at the beach as I had to get my workouts in for the day, so my run was a bit short.
+Though, if you combine my efforts last year, with my efforts this year – I think I’ve almost got the whole course covered. 🙂 No pun intended.

 Btw, if you want to see all the Ironman Canada action from last year, here’s all the posts I did: